Client Stories

 And this is where hypnotherapy is so powerful – it works at the level of the subconscious where memories are often buried.

-Lesley was familiar with my work and had been hypnotised before so we jumped straight in.
-Her mind took her back to a very early experience of being in a pram, swaddled up and put outside for a midday sleep when a crow landed on the handle bar.
+Lesley was familiar with my work and had been hypnotised before.
+So we jumped straight in and it took just one session.
+Her mind took her back to a very early experience of being in a pram, swaddled up and put outside for a midday sleep.
+A crow had landed on the handle bar.
 Her mind was still using that reference to determine that you become powerless with birds that fly – and that reference was triggering the same fear all those years on.

 Using a very simple therapeutic technique, we helped her mind understand that she was no longer a swaddled baby and that the reality is birds are now more scared of you!
 And if you don’t want them near, a simple wave of the arm and they are off.